sagemath/trac_to_gh/Issue 3805.md

 (%o7)                         - .2886751345948129
 ```

-So I'm not sure what is going wrong, but it need not be a bug in Maxima.
+So I'm not sure what is going wrong, but it might not be a bug in Maxima.

 Issue created by migration from https://trac.sagemath.org/ticket/3805